 Scope: This is the recharge to aquifers from precipitation falling on outcrop areas of the aquifers within the District.
 Additional recharge to aquifers occurs in areas outside the District.

-Methodology: Using data from the TWDB GAM Run 14-005, attached as Appendix D, the annual estimated recharge is given in acre-feet per year (ac-ft/yr) in Table 3.
+Methodology: Using data from the TWDB GAM Run 14-005, the annual estimated recharge is given in acre-feet per year (ac-ft/yr) in Table 3.